QuantGen/GPTL/man/Example_Individual_Data.md

 data(Ind_DemoData)
 ```

-`GENO.Source` and `PHENO.Source` consist of genotype and phenotype data for the source population (346 samples, 1270 variants). `GENO.Target` and `PHENO.Target` consist of genotype and phenotype data for the target population (253 samples, 1270 variants), with samples splitted into 3 sets, marking in `PHENO.Target`.
+The demo data set has genotype and phenotype data for the source (n=346 samples, 1270 variants) and target (n=253 samples, 1270 variants) populations.
+The objects loded are:

-To simplify the script below, we assign vectors for each of the sets.
+ - `GENO.Source`,
+ - `GENO.Target`,
+ - `PHENO.Source`,
+ - `PHENO.Target`.

+In addition to phenotypic data,  `PHENO.Target` includes a variable (`sets`) defining the training, calibration, and testing subsets.

 ```R
 trn=which(PHENO.Target$sets=='trn')